 - It is easy to apply grouping to improve the order of your operations.

-- Support for autocomplete so you can quickly build a query—As you type, a prompt appears showing only keywords and operators supported by your data source.
+- You can leverage autocomplete.
+As you type, a prompt appears, showing only keywords and operators supported by your data source.

 - Color-coded elements to help you visually verify or modify your query.